xingwuguo/xingwuguo.github.io/docs/_i18n/en/05_publications.md

 #### Monographs, Translations, and Textbooks
+[4]. *Materials Chemistry*
+— One of the Materials Science (university level) textbooks planned by the Teaching Steering Committee of the Ministry of Education ([Rank 6 out of 123](../assets/certificates/教育部高等学校材料类专业教学指导委员会规划教材2023年度建设项目遴选结果的通知.pdf))
+— One of the series of textbooks for Materials Science and Engineering at Shanghai Jiao Tong University
+Chief Editor: Xingwu Guo
+Associate Editor: Peng Zhang, Han Chen
-[4].
-Xingwu Guo, Chief Editor, Peng Zhang and Han Chen, Associate Editor, Materials Chemistry, Shanghai Jiao Tong University Press, 2022, ISBN 978-7-313-26217-2.
+Shanghai Jiao Tong University Press, 2022, ISBN 978-7-313-26217-2

+[3]. *Advanced Materials Chemistry*
-[3].
-Xingwu Guo, Chief Editor, Advanced Materials Chemistry, Shanghai Jiao Tong University Press, 2013, ISBN 978-7-313-08944-1/TB, A Translation of Materials Science and Engineering Frontier Library.
+— A Translation of Materials Science and Engineering Frontier Library
+— "Twelfth Five-Year" National Key Book Publishing Planning Project
+Translation: Xingwu Guo, Binyuan Zhao, Xiaobin Hu, Chuanliang Feng, Hongjing Dou, Yating Wu, Yida Deng, Qinglei Liu
+Chief Editor: Xingwu Guo
+Shanghai Jiao Tong University Press, 2013, ISBN 978-7-313-08944-1/TB

+[2]. *Modern Surface Technology*
+— One of the series of textbooks for Materials Science and Engineering at Shanghai Jiao Tong University
+Associate Editors-in-Chief: Xingwu Guo
-[2].
-Xingwu Guo, Associate Editors-in-Chief, Modern Surface Technology, Shanghai Jiao Tong University Press, 2012, ISBN 978-7-313-08256-5/TG, A Series of Textbook for Materials Science and Engineering Discipline.
+Shanghai Jiao Tong University Press, 2012, ISBN 978-7-313-08256-5/TG

+[1]. *Magnesium Science and Technology*
+— One of the series of books for High Performance Structural Materials Technology
-[1].
-Xingwu Guo, Author of Chapter 11 Corrosion and Protection of Magnesium Alloys, Magnesium Science and Technology, Science Press, 2007, ISBN 978-7-03-018163-3, High Performance Structural Materials Technology Series.
+Author of Chapter 11 *Corrosion and Protection of Magnesium Alloys*
+Science Press, 2007, ISBN 978-7-03-018163-3

 #### Elsevier Reviewer Recognition